-The measurement of body temperature may be helpful for monitoring whether a person is ill, or whether treatment is working.
+The measurement of body temperature can help detect illness.
+It can also monitor whether or not treatment is working.
 A high temperature is a fever.

 The American Academy of Pediatrics (AAP) recommends against using glass thermometers with mercury.
 The glass can break, and mercury is a poison.

-Electronic thermometers are the most recommended type.
-The temperature is seen on an easy-to-read display.
-A probe can be placed in the mouth, rectum, or armpit.
+Electronic thermometers are most often recommended.
+The temperature is displayed on an easy-to-read panel.
+The probe can be placed in the mouth, rectum, or armpit.